ImSyrp/ImSyrp/README.md

-# Hi 👋 My name is Sungminyoo
+# Hello there, I'm Dylan 👋

 <div align=center>
 **I am majoring in computer engineering and software at Ajou University.**